 I hope you had a wonderful 4th of July or Canada Day!
 We went up to Lake Tahoe on the 3rd to see the fireworks at Kings Beach with a good friend.
 The 4th was actually a mellow day for us, so I decided to take advantage of the downtime and whip up a recipe that had been on my bucket list for a while, dairy-free Chocolate Chip Ice Cream without coconut!
+It’s adapted from the Purely Vanilla Ice Cream recipe in my flagship book, Go Dairy Free 2nd Edition.

 It’s funny, but ice cream, not cheese, was my biggest fear when I went strictly dairy free.
 I refused to settle for sorbet, and wanted to enjoy sweet, creamy bliss just like everyone else.
 Over the years, some delicious dairy-free ice cream brands have emerged to keep my cravings at bay.
 But it wasn’t until I started making my own dairy-free ice cream that I finally found my food freedom.